EconPapers

 Economics at your fingertips

-Abstract: This paper focuses on the possible "direct” effect of increased government size on fixed capital formation.
-That is, we hypothesize that as government increases its consumption as a percentage of GAP, investors modify their investment plans accordingly.
-It is our contention that the direct effects of government size on fixed capital investment manifest themselves through a downward shift in the investment schedule.
-To test this hypothesis, we estimate an aggregate investment function for eighteen O.E.C.D. countries for the period 1960--1994.
-Our findings suggest a negative relationship between government size and fixed capital investment.
-[E22, E62]
+Abstract: This paper focuses on the possible “direct” effect in increased government size on fixed capital formation.
+That is, we hypothesize that as government increases its consumption as percentage of GDP, investors modify their investment plans accordingly.
+It is our contention that the direct effect of government size on fixed capital investment manifest themselves through a downward shift in the investment schedule.
+To test this hypothesis, we estimate an aggregate investment function for eighteen O.E.C.D. countries for the period 1960-1994.
+Our findings suggest a negative relationship between government size and fixed capital investment. [ E22, E62]

 Date: 1999